kashif181/spring-core/README.md

 # Spring Core Fundamentals

 ## Inversion of Control
-Is basically a object-oriented Principle, in which and and object do not depend on concrete implementations of other objects but have an abstract (Interface) knowledge
+Is basically a object-oriented Principle, in which an object do not know the concrete implementations of other objects but have an abstract (Interface) knowledge

 ```
 public class MyApplication {